 Taste and adjust seasonings as desired.
 I usually add some extra salt and pepper to the final dish.
 How much salt you need will depend on how salty your broth is.
 If you want extra broth to this soup, add an additional 1-2 cups of vegetable broth.

-Serve with a fresh baguette or enjoy as is!
+Serve with fresh bread or enjoy as is!

-In terms of shape, I love using spiral noodles for this chickpea noodle soup recipe, but you can really use anything!
+In terms of shape, I love using spiral noodles for this chickpea noodle soup, but you can really use anything!
 Elbows, shells and spirals are my personal favorite and give it a really nice chicken noodle soup vibe, minus the chicken!

 To make this recipe gluten free, use your favorite gluten free pasta!
-Chickpea pasta will make this recipe much more protein rich and technically make it a chickpea chickpea noodle pasta.
+I like using chickpea pasta to add even more protein/fiber.

 However, brown rice pasta, quinoa pasta, or regular wheat pasta all work well.
 Just be sure to taste as it cooks to make sure you don’t overcook the pasta since all pastas cook at different intervals.

 Once prepared, this recipe will keep in the fridge for 3-5 days.
 Let it cool completely before transferring to an air tight container, then reheat on the stove when you’re ready to eat.

 This recipe calls for 5-7 cups of vegetable broth.
 Exactly how much you need will depend on the type of pasta you use.
 Some pastas absorb more liquid than others, so I suggest starting with 5 cups and adding more as needed.